Governor extends sympathies to Nalau family | Loop PNG

 He had turned 83 on March 2nd – a few days after the passing of his big brother, the late Grand Chief Sir Michael Somare, on February 26th.

-“He was one of the founding fathers of the then ‘Bully Beef Club’, now known as PANGU Pati; the group that eventually led Papua New Guinea to independence.
+“He was one of the founding fathers of the then ‘Bully Beef Club’, now known as PANGU Pati; the group that eventually led Papua New Guinea into Independence.

 “He served the country as a district commissioner as well as being a kiap.
 He then returned to his province to be elected in the Provincial Assembly to ultimately serve as premier, served as MP for Lae West then being appointed as Minister for Labour and Employment and eventually under the new provincial government reforms, served as Morobe’s first ever elected Governor.